 Note: also available as a fan fret for an extra $30 (check that out here).

 Our Picks For Best 7 String Guitars Bought Used

-If you’re really looking for the best guitar for your money, and don’t mind dealing with the second hand market, we recommend the following four guitars from the used market.
+If you’re really looking for one of the best 7 string guitars for your money, and don’t mind dealing with the second-hand market, we recommend the following four guitars from the used market.

 Ibanez RG7321 Review

 Body: Basswood | Neck: Maple/Walnut | Scale: 25.5” | Fingerboard: Rosewood W/Binding| Frets: 24 | Pickups: Ibanez AH2-7 and AH1-7 | Hardware: Jackson hardtail, black | Finish: Black | Left-handed: No

 This is easily our number one used 7 string guitar choice, especially as you can often get them as low as $250 on Reverb or Ebay.

 The RG7321 has been the first 7 string of choice for countless players for 20 years now.
 Despite being out of production for a few years, ask any 7 string group for a suggestion and you will get the RG7321 thrown at you again and again.